ki3l119/chess/README.md

 A PostgreSQL server is expected to be configured separately with a user and a database created to manage and store the chess data.
 The PostgreSQL server should be running and reachable from the `chess-server` container.
 The tables do not need to be created manually as migrations are automatically run by Docker Compose when the services are started.

-The following environment variables are needed:
+The following environment variables can be set:

 - `DB_HOST` - Hostname or IP address of the PostgreSQL server.
 - `DB_PORT` - The port on which the PostgreSQL server is listening on.